hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 The risks with blood patches are that they might result in another puncture in the membrane if the doctors aren't careful, and it's also just an invasive procedure that you'd want to avoid if possible.
 But if I didn't recover from 2-3 months of bedrest, home-cooked meals, and snuggles with Cary, then we decided it would be worth going for the patch.

 However, as we learned back in Seattle, there was a series of scans and appointments before you can do the procedure.
 Here's a quick recap of the appointment scheduling flurry, part two.

 First, my neurologist referred me to the CSF leak clinic at Georgetown, where a neurosurgeon ordered an MR Myelogram to check if I still had an active leak.
 My neurologist also ordered a MR Venogram to rule out venous thrombosis, so we scheduled that too.
 Since my last head MRI was from several months ago, my mom wanted to repeat that test, but the appointments got snowed out.

-When we finally went in for the blood patch consultation, we were able to get the procedure scheduled for mid-March -- seven and a half months after my initial lumbar puncture.
+When we finally went in for the blood patch consultation, we were able to get the procedure scheduled for mid-March, seven and a half months after my initial lumbar puncture.
 But again, this was all for plan B, only if resting didn't work.

 Resting did not work.
 At least not fast enough.